 One strategy for better understanding the structure of students' networks is conducting social network analyses (SNA).
 SNA as a methodology offers a wide range of simple to highly sophisticated approaches to modelling and visualizing networks.
+This remains a very rare measurement practice among schools and education nonprofits, despite the power of SNA to reveal network patterns and gaps.
 SNA approaches can help education programs to measure if and to what extent the people whom students know are connected to one another.
 For example: